strygin/dynamoose/Readme.md

 #### query.counts()

-Return the counts objects of matching items, rather than the matching items themselves:
+Return the counts object of matching items, rather than the matching items themselves:

 ```js
 {